AIA Fellows are recognized with the AIA’s highest membership honor for their exceptional work and contributions to architecture and society.

-"To advance the science and art of planning and building by advancing the standards of architectural education, training, and practice."
+"To advance the science and art of planning and building by advancing the standards of practice."

-Fellowship in this category is granted to architects who have made notable contributions through their work in education, research, literature, or the practice of architecture.
-Work in education may be teaching, research, administration, or writing and should have a lasting impact, be widely recognized, and provide inspiration to others in the field and the profession.
-Research areas may include building codes and standards, specifications, new material applications, or inventions.
+Fellowship in this object is granted to architects who have made notable contributions through their work in the practice of architecture.
 Practice includes firm management, administration, and project management or specialty areas (specific building types, technical expertise).

 Object Three: Led the Institute, or a related organization